NinaCilliers/ninacilliers.github.io/_projects/breast_cancer.md

 ---
 layout: page
-title: Extracting genetic drivers of breast cancer mortality
+title: Predicting breast cancer mortality
-description: Binary classifiers are combined to extract key genetic drivers of breast cancer patient mortality.
+description: Binary classifiers are optimized to predict breast cancer mortality from clinical and genetic features.
+Key features are identified by permutation.
 img: assets/img/breast_cancer/output_59_0.png
 importance: 2
 category: Scikit-learn
 ---

+<h1>Predicting breast cancer mortality</h1>
-<h1>Extracting genetic drivers of breast cancer mortality from binary classifiers </h1>
+<h4><i>Binary classifiers are optimized to predict breast cancer mortality from clinical and genetic features.</i></h4>
+<h4><br></h4>
+<h2>Introduction</h2>

 Genetic variation is a key factor in breast cancer, as cancer type, response to treatment, and disease progression are genetically controlled.
 For example, BRCA1 and BRCA2 genetic mutations diminish the ability of proteins to repair damaged DNA, which causes abnormal cell growth and cancer.
 A full understanding of the genetic underpinnings of cancer would enable scientists to develop effective treatments for each target and clinicians to select optimal treatment strategies.